NxPKG/khulnasoft-docs/content/style-guide/grammar/parts-of-speech/compound-words.md

   <tr>
     <td>data center</td>
     <td>datacenter</td>
-    <td>Cloudflare updates the new setting across all of our data centers around the world.</td>
+    <td>Khulnasoft updates the new setting across all of our data centers around the world.</td>
   </tr>
   <tr>
     <td>checkbox</td>